IHS-Approved Categories Of Instruction

 2. Techniques in fabrication

-1. Electroacoustic considerations
+1. Electroacoustic options

-4. Anatomical considerations
+3. Anatomical considerations

-5. Procedure for hearing aid demonstration (the “Demo”)
+4. Procedure for hearing aid demonstration

 Communicating with the Manufacturer

-2. Special order systems
+2. Special order options

-3. Custom ITE systems
+3. Custom products

-Preparing the Instrument for Fitting
+Preparing for the Fitting

-1. Pre-fitting checks and adjustments
+1. Pre-fitting programming

 2. Electroacoustic analysis